-CSLDF is currently seeking applications for a Fall 2022 Legal Extern.
+CSLDF is currently seeking applications for a 2023 Legal Extern.
 See details below.

-Who Can Participate: 2Ls and 3Ls with superb research and writing skills.
+Who Can Participate: 3Ls with superb research and writing skills.

 Description: The Climate Science Legal Defense Fund is a non-profit organization based in New York City.
 Established in 2011, our mission is to protect the scientific endeavor.
 We represent scientists—with a particular focus on climate and environmental scientists—who are targeted, silenced, harassed, or otherwise attacked because of the work they do.
 In addition, we perform significant educational outreach to scientists to help them understand their legal rights and responsibilities, and we proactively work to help ensure the enactment of strong legal protections for science and to promote science-based policy—at both the federal and state level.